Food is a trusting bridge between strangers.

 My home was in the middle of rice fields, which created an amazing landscape every single day.

 Rice fields have many different faces, from mirrors of ponds, green grass with millions of singing frogs, golden carpets that blow by fall’s winds and dragonflies dance above it, then frozen soil that seemed to be dead but just preparing until they get kisses from spring’s sun again.
 I loved sitting on my grandad’s lap while he used tractor around the fields.
 I loved to follow my grandma when she was putting rice sprouts in muddy fields.

 No wonder why my first ever dream was to become a piece of rice!
 (I was too little to remember it, but my parents did)

 Most of my family are from this little town called Susono (裾野).
 It's nothing there but only pure nature lives, where all my roots are deeply bonded.

 Then I left Japan.
 I was most probably the first person to go outside of Japan to live in thousands of generation within my family tree.
 I’ve been traveling and living in many different places and countries for almost 10 years.
 Spending time with different people from everywhere in the world and learnt from them.

-I have been making miso over 6years, now I'm based in Rotterdam and keep continuing new adventures.
+I have been making miso over 7 years with only the traditional Japanese methods, now I'm based in Rotterdam and keep continuing new adventures.